 Is a vegan pregnancy safe?
 Here’s what you need to know

 Is a vegan pregnancy safe?
-More and more women are realising that a plant-based diet is a healthy way to eat during pregnancy and that there’s no reason to stop being vegan just because you’re pregnant.1
+More and more women are realising that a plant-based diet is a healthy way to eat during pregnancy and that there’s no reason to stop eating vegan just because you’re pregnant.1

 What Vegan Foods Should I Eat When Pregnant?